How to Configure the RAG System

 }

 The name field indicates one of the vector stores from VectorStoreName, and the collection_name defines the vector store collection for embedded documents.
 The next fields define the connection to the vector store.
 Corresponding secrets must be added to the environment's secrets file.
-To check configurable options for specific datasources, visit vector_store_configuration.json.
+To check configurable options for specific datasources, visit configuration.py of a vector store.

 Note: If collection_name already exists in the vector store, the embedding process will be skipped.
 To run it, delete the collection or use a different name.